tederer/octowatch-videoservice/README.md

 ## Remote Control Interface

 The remote control interface was implemented as a TCP connection.
 For bidirectional communication, the messages are encoded in JavaScript Object Notation (JSON) format.
-This is done because the web server of the [Underwater Camera Project](https://underwater-camera-project.github.io) is implemented in JavaScript and therefore decoding/parsing of the messages is only necessary in the Video Service.
+This is done because the Web Server of the [Underwater Camera Project](https://underwater-camera-project.github.io) is implemented in JavaScript and therefore decoding/parsing of the messages is only necessary in the Video Service.
 The structure of the messages used is shown in the following listing:

 ```javascript
 {